fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 - Navigate to the `Policies` tab in the sidebar menu within your organization.
 - Click `Create Policy` in the top right corner.
 - Select the `Request Prioritization` tab and click on the dropdown menu.
-- Choose `Quota Based`, once there, fill in the form to create your quota scheduling policy.
+- Choose `Quota Based`, once there, complete the form to create your quota scheduling policy.

 Following are the fields that need to be adjusted to match the application